 There is a big difference between dogs who are born deaf and blind and those that become blind an/or deaf later in life.
 Dogs who are born deaf and blind adjust to themselves from day one — they do not know anything different.
 Dogs who become blind and/or deaf later in life — it takes longer for them to adjust.

 “Make feeding and potty times very routine.
-Put the food bowl in the same place, start the dog off in the same spot in the yard.
+Put the food auto dog feeder in the same place, start the dog off in the same spot in the yard.
 Keep the dog in a limited space such as a crate, laundry room or bedroom when no one is home so that they are not trying to navigate large areas of the house alone.
 Be cautious and watchful in strange environments so that your dog does not get overwhelmed and stressed without you realizing it.”

 “Vary the texture of the flooring, and make the most obvious change the ones that lead to the potty door & the water bowl (though my Karly can smell water, even distilled water!).
 I clap for “come” because Karly’s hearing is iffy especially when she’s in panic mode wondering where I am.
 I use “Karly, say hi!” to let her know someone wants to love on her.
 Sometimes she likes the person sometimes not but she’s ready, at least.
 I take her for walks where I expect there to be a variety of smells – bunny, squirrel, raccoon, deer, ducks, geese (yes, I live in doggy heaven!).
 You’d never know she’s blind when she’s tracking!”